Lewis-Stuart-11/Lewis-Stuart-11-Multi-View-Robotic-Imaging/README.md

 * robots: the list of robots

 The parameters for a robot are as follows:
-* end\_effector\_transform: the name of the end-effector joint on the robot (this is typicall the optical centre of the camera and will point towards the centre of the scene)
+* end\_effector\_transform: the name of the end-effector joint on the robot (this is typically the optical centre of the camera and will point towards the centre of the scene)
 * base\_transform: base of the robot (root joint)
 * camera_transform: the name of the camera joint that will be used for calculating the camera pose transform.
 * reach: the maximum reach of the robot in the same units as positions in the URDF file.
 This is used for calculating what points should be assigned to each robot